monarezio/JavaEE-eshop/README.md

 # Eshop Deployment

 Eshop web application uses the MySQL database, therefore you will need to install it (<https://www.apachefriends.org/download.html>).
-Make sure your **MySQL version 8 or higher**.
+Make sure your **MySQL version is 8 or higher**.
 Application was with **JDK 13**.
-It is expected that you have a **correclty configured `JAVA_HOME`** system property.
+It is expected that you have a **correctly configured `JAVA_HOME`** system property.
 In order to build the application you must have **MAVEN installed and correctly setup**.

+Additional information about how the project is structured is located below the installation.

 ## Downloading and launching Wildfly